Hey, small businesses can use all the sales and marketing help they can get. Am I right, or am I right?!

 The possibilities here are endless.
 Tactics can go from as simple as a Frequently Asked Questions (FAQ) page on your website to more interactive methods such as blogs, forums, online chatting, and more.
 These tactics are great to help convert those prospects who are either “sitting on the fence” or can’t seem to get enough information to make a decision.

 ④ Allow Prospects to Buy Your Products and Services Directly From Your Website

-Hey if your prospect is ready to buy, they’re ready to buy.
-Why stand in their way?
-Give them the ability to buy whichever products or services that you see fit right from your website using either their credit card or some other immediate means such as PayPal.
+Hey, if your prospect is ready to buy, they’re ready to buy.
+So why stand in their way?
+Instead, please give them the ability to buy whichever products or services you see fit from your website using either their credit card or some other immediate means such as PayPal.

-The bottom line here is that people buy first with emotion and then justify their purchase afterwards with logic.
-So capitalize on that emotion… Get them while they’re hot so to speak and help them justify their purchase afterwards with your stellar post-sales support.
+The bottom line is that people buy first with emotion and then justify their purchase afterward with logic.
+So capitalize on that emotion.
+Get them while they’re hot, and help them justify their purchase afterward with your stellar post-sales support.

 ⑤ Provide Full Contact Information

-This final tip is one that may seem like common sense but I guess it’s not because I come across websites all the time that either do not provide full contact information or hide it so well that it’s almost impossible to find.
+This final tip may seem like common sense, but I guess it’s not because I come across websites that either do not provide complete contact information or hide it so well that it’s almost impossible to find.

-The idea here is to make it real easy for prospects to find you both online and offline.
-Provide full contact information that at a minimum includes a phone number, a fax number, an email address, and a physical mailing address because the lack of providing one can make a prospect question whether or not you are a real business.
+The idea here is to make it easy for prospects to find you online and offline.
+Provide complete contact information that, at a minimum, includes a phone number, a fax number, an email address, and a physical mailing address.
+The lack of providing one can make a prospect question whether or not you are a real business.

-Best case scenario is to provide this information on every page of your website this way you prospect has it at their fingertips if they want it.
+The best-case scenario is to provide this information on every page of your website.
+This way, your prospect has it at their fingertips if they want it.

 So in closing, the key lesson here is leverage.
 If you got a website, make it work overtime for you.
 Give it a chance to earn its keep.
 Why not?
-It cost you money to create it and even more to maintain it.
-Milk it for all its worth!
+It costs you money to create it and even more to maintain it.
+So milk it for all its worth!